 The debt-to-income ratio lenders use may not be reflective on how much house you can afford, Lenders do not take into account utilities, maintenance, repairs, insurance, landscaping, plowing, education, cell phone bills, big ticket appliance repairs, and other costs that can occur with owning a house.

-Debt to income ratio is one of the most important factors in the mortgage qualification process.
-Lenders only count qualified income when calculating debt to income ratios.
-Cash income or other income such as part-time income cannot be counted unless the borrower had at least two year seasoning.
-No matter how good borrowers credit and credit scores are, they will not qualify for a mortgage if debt to income ratios are higher than the maximum allowed.
+The debt-to-income ratio is one of the most important factors in the mortgage qualification process.
+Lenders only count qualified income when calculating debt-to-income ratios.
+Cash income or other income such as part-time income cannot be counted unless the borrower had at least two years of seasoning.
+No matter how good borrowers’ credit and credit scores are, they will not debt-to-income ratios is higher than the maximum allowed.

 - Add the total amount of all of borrowers minimum monthly debt payments

 - Calculating proposed monthly principal and interest payments on the loan amount borrowers are applying for

 - Take the annual property taxes of the property and divide this by 12 months

 - Take the annual homeowners insurance and divide it by 12 months